The cash flow forecast is one of the three main accounting statements for business plan financials.

 - If working capital (inventory plus accounts receivable less accounts payable) is growing as the business expands, management should use the cash forecast to make sure that the growth can be properly funded, with additional facilities if necessary (cash, overdraft, equity, loans etc).

 - Bank managers utilise the cash flow forecast, as they base their lending ratios on certain aspects of it to determine liquidity and the risk of non repayment of a loan.
 The bank needs to know that the business has sufficient cash flow from its operating activities to make loan and interest repayments.

 - Cash flow forecasts are used by investors to decide whether to invest or not and at what price.
 For example, they will look at the discounted free cash flow as one method to determine the valuation they place on the business.

-Any number of people could be using your cash flow forecast to make decisions about your business.
-It is important that you have an understanding of what information the cash flow forecast is providing and what that information is telling you.
+As can be seen any number of people could be using your cash flow forecast to make decisions about your business.
+As a result it is important that you have an understanding of what information the cash flow forecast is providing and what that information is telling you.